QUICK SUMMARY:

 When it comes to how big a hit it will be to your agency’s delivery margins, SE Ranking's pricing is competitive.
 Starting at $49/month, the entry-level plan accommodates an unlimited number of users and allows tracking of up to 250 keywords.
 For users with more extensive needs, SE Ranking offers a range of higher-tier plans with varying features and pricing.

-Comprehensive Rank Tracking: SE Ranking's Keyword Rank Tracker tool allows you to track keywords at the city, country, and global level.
+Pros Comprehensive Rank Tracking: SE Ranking's Keyword Rank Tracker tool allows you to track keywords at the city, country, and global level. | Cons Steep Learning Curve: The user interface of SE Ranking can be a bit complex, particularly for those less technically inclined. |

-Limited Advanced Features in Lower Plans: Some of the more advanced features are only available in higher-tier plans, which can be more expensive.
+Pros Multiple Search Engines: SE Ranking provides data from a range of platforms, offering a more holistic view of your SEO performance. | Cons Limited Advanced Features in Lower Plans: Some of the more advanced features are only available in higher-tier plans, which can be more expensive. |

-Slower Data Refresh Rates: Some users have reported that SE Ranking has slower data refresh rates, meaning you may not always have the most current data.
+Pros Regular Updates: With an upgrade to SE Ranking's advanced plans, you receive regular email updates on your client's keyword rankings. | Cons Slower Data Refresh Rates: Some users have reported that SE Ranking has slower data refresh rates, meaning you may not always have the most current data. |

-Limited Integrations: As of the last update, SE Ranking has fewer integrations with third-party SEO tools compared to some other SEO platforms.
+Pros Unlimited Users: Even the entry-level plan accommodates an unlimited number of users, making it a good option for teams. | Cons Limited Integrations: As of the last update, SE Ranking has fewer integrations with third-party SEO tools compared to some other SEO platforms. |

-See our complete SE Ranking comparison.
+See the complete SE Ranking comparison.

 AgencyAnalytics